Akinyemi-samuel/Course-Hub-Android/README.md

 ## Technologies Used

 - Android (Java) for the mobile application development.
-- Spring Boot for the backend API development.
+- Java, Spring, Spring Boot for the backend API development.
 - MySQL for the database management.
 - JWT for authentication and authorization.
 - Java Mail for sending emails.